Computer Science & Electrical Engineering

 This course introduces the fundamentals of the cybersecurity discipline through the lens of sociology and psychology with an emphasis on practical skills and basic competencies concerning phishing, spoofing, privacy, social engineering, and ethics.
 Students develop critical thinking skills and be able to communicate effectively in writing about complex topics.
 Students become information literate, understanding how to find, evaluate, and use information responsibly and ethically.

-This course covers fundamentals of computing security, including threat types, how computers become infected with viruses and malware, how to avoid viruses and malware, and how to secure your computers and information stored on them.
-Possible topics include: operating system security, email security, internet security, virus and spyware scanners, browser tools, firewalls and other defensive techniques.
-The course includes hands-on practice with security tools and techniques.
+Covers computing security, including threat types, how computers become infected with viruses and malware, and how to secure computers and information stored on them.
+Possible topics include: operating system security, email security, internet security, browser tools, firewalls, and other defensive techniques.
+Includes hands-on practice with security tools and techniques.
+Companion course to CYBR 303L.

 CYBR 403.
 CYBERSECURITY POLICIES, PRIVACY AND LAWS.
 4 Credits.